jhyche80-jpg/TaskManagerDashboard/README.md

 <motion.div inital={{oppacity:0}} animmate= {{opacity:1,y:40}} transition={{duration: 2, y:0}}>
 ```
 The y that I added contiols the y axis and if it is positive it will rise however if it is negative it will fall. to the positionm it is supposed to be in.
+9. How can I use local storage in the task manager.
+- It will go whereever the main task state lives(dashboard).
+It will also save task everytime they change ammd load when app starts
 ---
 ### Input ?
 - Task